 5. University of Texas Health Center at Houston

-The first phase focuses on the foundations of medical science.
-The second phase is focused on the required clerkship, the rotation of which includes internal medicine, surgery, pediatrics, neurology, family medicine, obstetrics, and psychiatry.
+The first phase focuses on integrated medical science through foundations, organ-system modules, and doctoring courses.
+The required clerkships include medicine, surgery, pediatrics, psychiatry, obstetrics and gynecology, family medicine, neurology, geriatrics, and an elective.
 The final phase is centered on career-focused tracks.

 6. Ohio State University